xy-za/xy-za/README.md

 Here are some ideas to get you started:

-- I'm a student at the university of amsterdam studying data science
+# - I'm a student at the University of Amsterdam studying data science